Richard’s main policy was to establish and sustain stability in England and to him this meant preserving the Plantagenet dynasty.

 A successful policy for rulers throughout history has been to unite a people in defence against a common foe, usually a neighbouring state.
 In 15th century England this would be either France or Scotland, sometimes both.

 Scotland was a foreign country at this time with its own monarchy and had recently acquired Orkney & Shetland from the King of Norway in exchange for a loan which was never redeemed.
-The Scottish King was not the richest or most powerful person in Scotland and so his rule was relatively weak.
+The Scottish King was neither the richest nor the most powerful person in Scotland and so his rule was relatively weak.

 The Border between England and Scotland was more fluid than it is today and one of the main roles of the nobles in the Border lands was to keep the Scots from invading England.